lebrunthibault/lebrunthibault.github.io/content/post/design patterns.md

 > Used in its simple form but could be improved to implements the real pattern semantics.

-- Used in protocol0, to handle and notify errors on specific functions via python syntax
+- Used in protocol0, to augment behavior of notification classes.
 - Used somewhat in basile to catch exceptions.
 Respects the pattern semantics but replaces the interface step by just using callables.
 - Could improve the generation of missing ATS responses in basile.
 The ATSServiceFactory could return a ATSServiceResponseGeneratorDecorator implementing the interface without handling these kind of cases explicitely.
 - Could also work for the ErrorHandlerService instead of catching the exceptions in the client code.